-The marriage contracts, or ketubah, were traditionally written in Aramaic that lists these responsibilities of the husband to the wife, among them the provision of food, clothing, and conjugal rights.
+The ketubah (marriage contract), is traditionally written in Aramaic that lists these responsibilities of the husband to the wife, among them the provision of food, clothing, and conjugal rights.
 The ketubah was also an insurance policy which includes the amount to be paid to a wife in case of divorce or upon the husband’s death.

-Liberal Judaism has changed some aspects of the wedding ceremony to reflect the equal status of women and developed liturgy specifically for same sex ceremonies.
+Liberal Judaism has changed some aspects of the wedding ceremony to reflect the equal status of women and developed both liturgy and ketubot (marriage contracts) specifically for same-gender and non-binary gender ceremonies.

-Please note: The law of England and Wales (but not yet in Scotland) permits marriage between two persons of either gender but stipulates that, when a couple wishes to be married under Jewish auspices, both partners must be Jewish.
+Please note: The law of England, Scotland and Wales permits marriage between two persons of either gender but stipulates that, when a couple wishes to be married under Jewish auspices, both partners must be Jewish.
 Liberal Judaism requires both to be members of the Liberal synagogue under the auspices of which the ceremony will be carried out.

 For information on ketubot that are suitable for Liberal Judaism marriage ceremonies please contact the Montagu Centre.Click here to see our Marriage FAQ

-While the law does not authorise rabbis to solemnise mixed-faith marriages (whether mixed-sex or same-sex), most are happy to perform blessings on such.
-Such a blessing requires a commitment from the couple to create a Jewish home and to raising any shared children as Jews.
+While the law does not authorise rabbis to solemnise mixed-faith marriages (whether mixed-gender, same-gender or non-binary gender), most are happy to perform blessings on such.
+Such a blessing requires engagement between the couple and rabbi to create a meaningful and appropriate ceremony.